 There are, however, cases where off-premises injuries are covered, including:

 - Going on an errand for work as directed by your employer

 - Going to off-site meetings

 - While talking with a client, supervisor, or colleague on your cell phone

 - During paid travel

-Yes, there is a very strict set of deadlines attached to workers compensation.
-In Georgia, you have just 30 days to report your injury to your employer, or you cannot file a claim.
-The claim itself must generally be filed within a year of the injury.
-In some cases there are longer timeframes, but they are rare.
-And the longer you wait, the more difficult your claim may be—employers will argue that you would have known much sooner that an injury had serious effects.
+Yes, there is a very strict set of deadlines under workers’ compensation law.
+In Georgia, you have 30 days to report your injury to your employer, or you cannot file a claim.
+The claim must generally be filed within a year of the injury, according to the Official Code of Georgia Annotated (OCGA) § 34-9-82(a).